andreoliveirapguerra/DCS-Copilot/README.md

 ## Troubleshooting
 - Ensure you only run the **Run.bat** AFTER the game was opened, and the mission started
 - Ensure every requirement have been installed
+- if you have troubles running the .exe, download and Install DOTNET version 10